-As of December 31, 2010, we had approximately 292 full time employees of whom 234 were union hourly employees and 58 were non-union salaried employees.
+As of December 31, 2011, we had approximately 296 full time employees of whom 236 were union hourly employees and 60 were non-union salaried employees.
 Of our employees, approximately 268 were engaged in manufacturing and production, 22 were engaged in sales, clerical and administration, and 2 were engaged in engineering.
-Our hourly employees are represented under collective bargaining agreements with the United Steel, Paper and Forestry, Rubber, Manufacturing, Energy, Allied Industrial & Service Workers International Union Local 5-930 and Local 5-1480 at the mill and converting facilities, respectively.
-We recently negotiated a new four-year contract with our hourly employees at the mill facility which expires on February 2, 2015 while the contract with our hourly employees at the converting facility expires June 25, 2012.
-No work stoppage has occurred at the mill facility due to the expiration of the contract and we do not expect one to occur.
+Our hourly employees are represented under collective bargaining agreements with the United Steel, Paper and Forestry, Rubber, Manufacturing, Energy, Allied Industrial & Service Workers International Union Local 5-930 and Local 5-1480 at the mill and converting facility, respectively.
+In 2011, we negotiated a new four-year contract with our hourly employees at the mill which expires on February 2, 2015.
+The contract with our hourly employees at the converting facility expires June 25, 2012.
 We have not experienced a work stoppage in the last ten years and no grievance proceedings, material arbitrations, labor disputes, strikes or labor disturbances are currently pending or threatened against us.
 We believe we have good relations with our union employees at each of our facilities.